 Adam Marcus is a licensed and registered architect (California #C35221, New York #034114) and educator with over ten years experience in the field.
 His work has been recognized, published, and exhibited internationally.
 In addition to directing Variable Projects, he is a partner in Futures North, a public art collaborative dedicated to exploring the aesthetics of data.
 A graduate of Brown University and Columbia University’s Graduate School of Architecture, Planning and Preservation, Adam previously practiced with Marble Fairbanks in New York City, where he served as project architect for a number of award-winning educational and public projects.

-Adam is currently an Associate Professor of Architecture at California College of the Arts, where he coordinates the Integrated Building Design curriculum, teaches design studios in computational design and digital fabrication, and collaborates with CCA's Digital Craft Lab.
+Adam is an Associate Professor of Architecture at California College of the Arts, where he teaches design studios in computational design and digital fabrication, co-directs CCA's Architectural Ecologies Lab, and collaborates with CCA's Digital Craft Lab.
 From 2011 to 2013, Adam was the Cass Gilbert Design Fellow at University of Minnesota School of Architecture, where he chaired the symposium "Digital Provocations: Emerging Computational Approaches to Pedagogy & Practice" and organized the school's annual Architecture As Catalyst graduate workshop program.
 He has also taught at the undergraduate Department of Architecture at Barnard College / Columbia University and the Architectural Association's Visiting School Los Angeles.
 He was recently selected by Design Intelligence as one of the ’30 Most Admired Educators’ and received the 2015-2016 New Faculty Teaching Award from the Association of Collegiate Schools of Architecture and the American Institute of Architecture Students.
 Adam currently serves on the Board of Directors of the Association for Computer-Aided Design in Architecture (ACADIA).